 - Which is better, paying off debt or saving?

 - Is paying down leases and business loans and thus building up the equity in our business the same as saving?

 - Is paying down the mortgage on a home and building up the equity in it the same as saving?

 Let us examine these issues individually.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us